Datavizcowboy/Empathy/README.md

 - Development
 - Prototypes

-The path is described in a diagram: [Figma Layout](https://www.figma.com/file/7M2e54IB8ZEo4mFqgUJdXz/Opportunities?node-id=0%3A1 "DESIGN PROCESS").
+The path is described in a [Figma Layout](https://www.figma.com/file/7M2e54IB8ZEo4mFqgUJdXz/Opportunities?node-id=0%3A1 "DESIGN PROCESS").
 From left to right, all the details about the different steps are described, from the abstract concept to precise prototypes and their evolution.

 ## Prototypes